Data Privacy Summary

 Electronic storage of personal data:

 Access to personal data is restricted to those staff members who need the information to carry out their official duties.
 Access is controlled by every staff member having a unique login username and password.
-Minimum permissions are given to allow the staff member to work in a secure environment and to only access the personal data that they need for
+Minimum permissions are given to allow the staff member to work in a secure environment and to only access the personal data that they need for their jobs.

 Storage of hard copy (paper) files: